Law of the Ottoman Empire: Legal system

-Kanun
+Sultanic edicts ("kanuns”)

 In the Ottoman Empire, the edicts established by the Sultan were called "kanuns”.
 The kanuns were implemented alongside the religious law and were meant to supplement them.
 Within the changing society of a vast and diverse empire, interpreting laws that were unspecified in the Sharia proved to be difficult.
 To achieve some consistency in governance, the Sultans would issue decrees based on pre-Islamic custom (“örf”).
 However, “theoretically, none of the decrees was supposed to contradict Islamic law; instead, they were supposed to preserve it.”
 These kanuns were primarily focused on laws pertaining to the public, such as ceremonial, fiscal, feudal, and criminal law.

 While Sharia law includes some provisions related to the administration or internal structure of State, or public law, it is heavily focused on private law.
 Sharia law is derived from the four basic sources of the Quran, Sunnah (precepts of Mohammed), ijma (teachings of Muslim scholars), and qiyas (analogical reasoning).
 Sharia in the Ottoman Empire prevailed in the fields of Law of Persons, Real Rights, Family, Inheritance, Obligations and Commercial Law.
 The foundation of Sharia law in the Ottoman Empire was based on the Hanafi school of Islamic jurisprudence.
 Religious and legislative matters were under the authority of the Shaykh al-Islam, although he did not have judicial powers.
 Execution and legislation were carried out through fatwas (religious decrees).
 The judicial system was managed by Kazaskers (chief military judges) and Kadis (Islamic judges), who were responsible for judicial affairs.
 The Kazasker was responsible for appointing and promoting Kadis within the Ottoman judicial system.
 In provinces, districts, and subdistricts, courts were presided over by Kadis, who acted as judges.
 Ottoman Sultans never interfered with the judgements passed by the Kadis in the field of private law, unless these judgements were unjust.
 These laws applied only to Muslim citizens; Non-Muslim Ottoman citizens were subject to the rules of their own religion when it came to private law.